nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 - 10.1.1.11
 - 10.1.1.12

-Note: K8s Control Nodes are excluded from the list intentionally.
+Note: Kubernetes Control Nodes are excluded from the list intentionally.

 <br/>